Last updated on June 5th, 2023

-As an Amazon FBA seller, you should be well-versed in the selling aspect, per se, and dealing with refunds.
-Refunds on Amazon may not exactly be a breeze to deal with as a seller.
+As an Amazon FBA seller, you should be well-versed in selling and dealing with refunds.
+The latter may not exactly be a breeze to deal with as a seller.
 But knowing that the platform is very customer-centric, almost all of its guidelines and policies are geared towards catering to them.

 A refund on Amazon is when a customer returns an item they purchased from you and asks for their money back.
 There are a few reasons why this may happen: